MdShimulMahmud/goal-projects/README.md

 ## Frontend Development

-### A Reactjs project for crud application with backend built with Nodejs and MongoDB database.
+### A fullstack MERN project which has Reactjs as frontend, Nodejs as backend and MongoDB as a Database.
+1.

 ## Backend Development